5 Best Pulse Oximeter 2022 Ratings: Price and Reviews

 It’s been approved by the Food and Drug Administration and comes with a one-year warranty against manufacturer’s defects.
 Once you set alarms, they’re saved for each time you take your pulse.
 It’s only for stationary use.

-CONTEC LED CMS50M Pulse Oximeter — Best budget
+3. CONTEC CMS50NA Pulse Oximeter SpO2 and PR Value Waveform Blood Oxygen Neck/Wrist — Best budget

 Disclaimer: This product is intended for sports and aviation use only and is not a medical device.